Photo by Maor Attias on Pexels.

 Coming back to Germany after that year, I was full of anger.
 I was angry that nobody did something about the suffering in the world.

-I was not centred, I felt like there was nothing in the world to hold or guide me and did not know that I would have to become the one to do that.
+I was not centred, I felt like there was nothing in the world to hold or guide me and did not know that I would have to become my own centre.

-So, I got depressed and started drinking way more than was good for me, thinking it would help me cope or at least distract me, but it didn’t.
+So, I got depressed and started drinking way more than was good for me, thinking it would help me cope or at least distract me from all the bad things I saw, but it didn’t.

 Photo by Pixabay on Pexels.